ivan-curada/Awesome-GCP/ACloudGuru/Introduction-to-Google-Cloud-Platform/README.md

 - <https://cloud.google.com/security/security-design/>
 - Separation of duties and physical security
 - Absolutely everything always encrypted at rest
-- Strong key and identity management
+- Encryption at rest can be disabled, then use the strong key and identity management
 - Network encryption
   - All control info within GCP services are encrypted
-  - All WAN traffic to be enccrypted automatically
+  - All WAN traffic within regions to be enccrypted automatically
   - Moving towards encrypting all local traffic within data centers
 - BeyondCorp
   - Security Model